johnnydecimal/ellane-terminal/content/blog/02-i-want-to-understand-what-the-command-line-is.md

 **The command line is how you talk to your computer in a high-level language.**

-Next, I'll explain which language this is.
+Next, I'll explain how you do that.

 ---